input-output-hk/log-classifier/README.md

 ## Requirements

-In order to use this, the user must be possess an IOHK Zendesk agent ID and API key.
+In order to use this, the user must possess an IOHK Zendesk agent ID and API key.

 ## Features